 “Remember that drivers’ time is valuable and they shouldn’t have to wait for you.
 A smooth pickup is better for everyone so be ready to go when the driver arrives,” Uber suggested.

-Always treat your driver and their vehicle as you would want to be treated, it added.
+It added that always treat your driver and their vehicle as you would want to be treated.

 “It is easy to accidentally slam a door if you aren’t thinking about it, and drivers have consistently cited door slams as a reason why they deduct stars”.